 No trees or shrubs would be removed or impacted during construction.
-Existing lawn grass would be replaced with synthetic turf.
+Existing lawn grass would be replaced with synthetic turf with cork and sand infill.

 c.
 List threatened or endangered species known to be on or near the site.

 No threatened or endangered plant species or critical habitat are known to be on or near the site (WDFW, 2019; WDNR, 2019).